 In order for search engines to find the translated version of your pages, you must link to them in your HTML.
 Make sure the translated version of each page is easily discoverable.

-Localize will find the metadata tags in your pages by activating this option in your Library Settings (enabled by default).
+Localize will find the metadata and page title tags in your pages by activating these options in your Library Settings (enabled by default).
 The library will then detect the content in your meta tags found in the